GSA/idmanagement.gov/_buy/gsapkissp.md

 The following is applicable if Entity is not a U.S. Federal Government agency: Entity shall comply with applicable U.S. Federal laws and regulations including but not limited to trade compliance, economic and trade sanctions, and blocked, denied, and debarred persons lists.
 If the Entity is not in compliance with these applicable laws and regulations, OTP reserves the right to change or remove the Entity's participation in the SSP Program in the interest of national security.

-8\. **Updates**: The OCISO and OTP are responsible for the maintenance and update of the _IT Security Procedural Guide: Managing Enterprise Cybersecurity Risk CIO-IT Security-06-30 GSA Security Policy_ and _SSP Operations Handbook_ respectively.
+8\. **Updates**.
+The OCISO and OTP are responsible for the maintenance and update of the _IT Security Procedural Guide: Managing Enterprise Cybersecurity Risk CIO-IT Security-06-30 GSA Security Policy_ and _SSP Operations Handbook_ respectively.

 Entity shall review the document updates each time they are updated and implement the necessary changes to practices to comply.